SciBorgs/SciGuides/reference-sheets/GitPractices.md

 ### Branches

-When many different people work on a single repository, it often happens that different people can attempt to make conflicting changes.
+When many different people work on a single repository, it often happens that different people make conflicting changes.

 Making changes directly to the main codebase creates some pretty serious issues, and can break the code entirely.
 Also, if multiple people are working on the same file and have a **conflict** in their code, editing the main codebase directly can cause the code to break.

 So, contributors to a repository should be given their own little sandbox to work out their changes before they're added to the **main codebase**.

-**Branches** are a great reflection of this.
+**Branches** are a great solution.
 When someone makes a **new branch**, they get a copy of the **entire** codebase at that time, and any changes made to that branch will **not** affect the main codebase.
-Changes will be made on a branch, and when they are worthy of being on the main codebase, they will be accepted to the main codebase.
+Changes made on a branch can be accepted onto the main codebase when they are deemed worthy.

-The repository usually consists of many branches, with the main branch at the center.
+Repositories usually consist of many branches, with the main branch at the center.
 The main branch is the main codebase, and all changes made to that branch must first go through a rigorous process of **review**.

-Changes are proposed, then reviewed, and repeat the previous two steps until the changes are perfect.
+Changes are proposed, then reviewed, then proposed, then reviewed...

+...with this cycle repeating until the changes are perfect.
 This keeps the main branch perfect, with any possible code-breaking glitches being sussed out far before the changes are added to the main branch.

 ### Commits

 Saving **versions** of anything you make as you go along is very useful for big projects.

 It can help organize the changes that have been made, and also help you go back to a **previous version** in case something goes wrong.
 If something stops working, it's useful to be able to go back to a previous version to see why it stopped working.

 A **commit**, put simply, is a **version of the codebase.** Commits keep track of the **changes** that have been made to the code, bundles them up and slaps a **message** on them.
 When going back to previous versions, if the commit was labeled with a commit message, it makes it much easier to figure out where you went wrong, or where to return to.
 Changes that are made locally on the device that have not been committed yet are named **working changes**.

 Rather than bundling all the code, git simply keeps track of the **changes you've made**.
 However, when committing, git doesn't know the changes you want to commit.
 So, you first have to **stage** those changes in the terminal (we will go over this later) and then you can commit.

 Make sure to commit with a **message**!
 If committing either without a message or with a irrelevant one then it takes out half of the reason you're committing in the first place, and makes it difficult for you and **people reviewing your changes** to determine what you did in each commit!

 Can you guess which commit messages are good and which ones are bad?